How to Save Money on Your Homestead!

 - Purchase foods in season and preserve for later

-- Join a buying club, such as Azure Standard, to purchase bulk foods at a discount
+- Join a buying club, such as Azure Standard, to purchase bulk foods

 - Stop wasting food – buy only what you need